nextgis/nextgisweb/README.md

   Use QGIS styles to visualize datasets.

 - **Hub for QGIS-centered teamwork**
-  Publish QGIS projects to NextGIS Web and edit server-side data directly from QGIS using the **NextGIS Connect** plugin: https://github.com/nextgis/nextgis_connect
+  Publish QGIS projects to NextGIS Web and edit server-side data directly from QGIS using the [NextGIS Connect](https://github.com/nextgis/nextgis_connect) plugin.

+  See the NGW/QGIS integration extension: [nextgisweb_qgis](https://github.com/nextgis/nextgisweb_qgis)

 ---